act-now-coalition/covid-data-model/api/README.V1.md

 ### Rate Limits

-There are no rate limits, but please be aware of your usage as we're a non-profit and would like this to stay available to everyone.
+There are no rate limits, but please be aware of your usage as we're a non-profit and would like to stay available to everyone.

 ### License